Who's The Source?

 My dear encountered couples:

 That miracle was certainly something to run around and tell everybody about.
-The man had been deaf and dumb and Jesus cured him.
-“Don’t tell anybody,” Jesus told him and all the people who saw it happen.
-Was he kidding!
+The man had been deaf and dumb, and Jesus cured him.
+“Don’t tell anyone,” Jesus told him and all the people who saw it happen.
+Was he kidding?
 None of them was about to keep it a secret, especially not the cured man; he couldn’t keep his mouth shut if his life depended on it.
 Jesus doesn’t have that worry with us, does he?
 We seldom run around telling people about what God has done for us.